kfchou/kfchou.github.io/_posts/2025-03-21-git-rebase.md

 See detailed discussion [here](https://stackoverflow.com/questions/63218716/branching-off-of-squashed-branches).

 ## Use case: Removing a commit from history
-Have you ever committed a secret by accident?
+Have you ever pushed a commit by accident?
 It's ok, we all have.
 I'll show you how to remove that commit from your git history.

 Let's say you've made the commit `A`, `B`, `C`, ... `G`.
 If you need to remove `C` from your history, do the following:
 ```